singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ***Please note that as Punch requires node.js, this guide assumes you have it installed before partaking !!!***

-For an absolutely stellar article about installing and handling node.js using nvm please see [this guide](http://www.nearform.com/nodecrunch/nodejs-sudo-free/).
+For a very detailed guide about installing and handling node.js using nvm please see [this guide](http://www.nearform.com/nodecrunch/nodejs-sudo-free/).

 ### QUICK GUIDE
-This small section is reserved for a small quick start guide to be used by those in a hurry, who simply wish to get all the terminal/command prompt commands to be entered immedeately and consecutively without too much thought.
+This small section is reserved for a small quick start guide to be used by those in a hurry, who simply wish to get all the terminal window/command prompt commands to be entered immedeately and consecutively without too much thought.

 Only use these if you know what you're doing and remember it's at your own discretion.